 In addition to wanting the building to be an exemplar of low-carbon office design, there was also a requirement for it to be certified BREEAM Outstanding.
 For this to be achieved, it was critical that energy efficient features such as a natural ventilation system, a ground-source heat pump and more than 400 photovoltaic panels were complemented by a low lighting load.

 Phi’s fittings were chosen to light the office spaces and meeting rooms surrounding the central atrium.
 To meet the brief, Phi proposed its contemporary, linear Stria fitting.
 This high-output direct/indirect light source was used in pairs of 2.8-metre lengths to provide optimum lighting levels in the open plan office areas.

 Made from silver grey die extruded aluminium and with an Opal PMMA MPO, each two-length fitting included a central cover plate and, where required, an integrated three-hour LED emergency pod.
 Six, one-metre Stria lengths were also used in each of two large enclosed rooms on the lower floor.
-Phi’s fittings contributed to a total lighting load of only 5.5W/m2 which helped the Living Planet Centre to meet its key target of BREEAM Outstanding certification in May 2014.
+Phi’s fittings contributed to a total lighting load of only 5.5W/m2 which helped the Living Planet Centre to meet its key target of BREEAM Outstanding certification.

 Jonathan Gittins, Atelier Ten’s lighting engineer for the project, was delighted with Phi’s contribution adding: “It was a challenging brief and using Phi’s lighting solutions was significant in helping us to meet the strict performance criteria.

 “Their willingness to work and closely collaborate with designers and contractors alike eased the process considerably and the final solution was impressive.
 We look forward to working with them again.”